getmaclinux/getmaclinux/README.md

 - 👋 Hi, I’m @raw53 (known as Rawintosh).
 - 👀 I’m interested in making designs.
 - 👁️ I'm a YouTuber.
+- 📖 I may learn Python in future.
 - 😳 Nothing more.

 <!---